 For a truly unique experience on board a legend, join us on a two-day/one-night sail through the Whitsunday Islands to Whitehaven Beach and the best snorkelling spots the islands have to offer.

 If you’re up for a sailing adventure or simply looking for a relaxing time in the newly acclaimed ‘Best destination in Australia,’ book your sailing cruise now on Matador Whitsundays to explore this tropical paradise.

-With the majority of travelers between 20 – 40 years of age, Matador caters to adventurers ages 12 and up, welcoming families and people from all walks of life on an unforgettable experience.
+With the majority of travelers between 20 – 40 years of age, Matador caters to adventurers all ages, welcoming families and people from all walks of life on an unforgettable experience.

 Enjoy the best local produce from the Whitsunday Islands, ranging from delicious roast chicken to crunchy salads and tropical fruit, all freshly prepared by our cook.
 Sitting on Matador Whitsundays’ massive deck, slowing sipping cool refreshments whilst watching the sun slowing sinking in a haze of orange, is the best way to close out a beautiful day.

 As the yacht drifts off in preparation for the next day’s exploring, experience the beauty of the ocean glistening in the moonlight with waves gently lapping at the keel to provide a serenade to gently rock you to sleep.

 We believe in providing an awesome product for an affordable price, which is why we only sell directly and through one online travel agent, passing all of the savings onto you.

 74 islands basking in the heart of the Great Barrier Reef